osmcode/osmium-tool/README.md

 ## Prerequisites

-You need a C++11 compliant compiler.
-GCC 4.8 and later as well as clang 3.6 and later are known to work.
-It also works on modern Visual Studio C++ compilers.
+You need a C++14 compliant compiler.

 You also need the following libraries: